Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsubsection{Comparison with other Explanation Approaches}

-In this section, a visual comparison is made between the proposed method and four face recognition explanation approaches.
-Due to the limitation of other methods, only the similar regions between two images are visualized and compared.
-Figure \ref{fig:comparison} shows that the proposed CorrRISE algorithm consistently obtains more stable saliency maps than other approaches and can always precisely highlight the most similar regions between any given image pair.
-LIME and MinusPlus algorithms are also capable of localizing the important regions for the face recognition model.
-But they allocate a very broad range of high-saliency pixels, making their importance map less accurate.
-For further comparison, the conventional Grad-CAM and Grad-CAM++ methods are adapted to the face recognition task.
-But the visual results show that they produce less stable and meaningful explanation maps.
+A visual comparison is made between the proposed method and six explainable face verification approaches, including adaptations of four XAI approaches, i.e. Grad-CAM \cite{selvaraju2017grad}, Grad-CAM++ \cite{chattopadhay2018grad}, LIME \cite{ribeiro2016should}, and RISE \cite{petsiuk2018rise}, and two state-of-the-art XFR methods, namely MinPlus \cite{mery2022true} and xFace \cite{knoche2023explainable}.
+Both MinPlus and xFace consist of several variations and the best-performing one is selected.
+Implementation details refer to Section \ref{label:implementation}.
+Due to the limitation of several methods, only the similar regions between two images are visualized and compared.
+As a result, Fig.~\ref{fig:comparison} shows that CorrRISE consistently obtains more stable saliency maps than other approaches and can always precisely highlight the most similar regions between any given image pair.
+The adapted Grad-CAM and Grad-CAM++ methods produce less stable and meaningful explanation maps.
+LIME and RISE tend to allocate a very broad range of high-saliency pixels, making the importance map less precise. xFace and MinPlus achieve comparable results with CorrRISE.
+But the former fails in a difficult sample (row 4), and the latter does not exclude mask regions (row 5).

+On the other hand, the samples in Fig. \ref{fig:verification} and \ref{fig:comparison} are selected from diverse demographic groups, e.g. various genders, ethnicities, and ages.
+The visual results have validated that the CorrRISE method only depends on the decision of the verification system and shows no significant bias across demographic groups.